maglnet/ComposerRequireChecker/README.md

 Composer require checker is configured to whitelist some symbols per default.
 Have a look at the [config file example](data/config.dist.json) to see which configuration options are available.

 You can now adjust this file, as needed, and tell composer-require-checker to use it for it's configuration.
+If you want to use the default whitelist, you may remove this section and only adjust the sections you would like to change.

-Note that you'll have to copy it's contents if you want to add something on top.
+Note that if you want to add something on top of a section, you'll have to copy the whole section's content.
 This tool intentionally only reads one configuration file.
 If you pass only your new settings, you'll get error reports about the PHP core extensions and internal symbols like `true` or `false` being undefined.

 ```sh